 Auto Elevation: With this box checked, shapes drawn in the House Stage will automatically snap to the elevation of the terrain.
 Items from the Library will attempt to snap to the dimensions of existing shapes in the design.

 Elevation Box: You can manually enter an elevation value for the shape or library item.
 Whenever you move an item in the 3D view, this option is automatically selected.
-With this control you can create patio covers, balconies, and other open space elements.
+With this control you can create floating open space elements.
 This control can be used in both 2D and 3D.

 Moving House Pieces in 3D